This article is produced with scandiweb's eCommerce expertise

 You can limit the access of users to reports or reduce the number of charts to stay within the quotas for a bit longer—but we do not want to limit the company’s potential to generate actionable insights, right? 🙂

-Apart from accessing GA4 data in Looker Studio, an option is to extract data in the data source within your token limit.
-However, it also comes with its constraints and would require a lot of manual repeated manipulations so you can get updated data.
+Apart from accessing GA4 data in Looker Studio, an option is to extract data from the data source within your token limit.
+However, this comes with constraints and would require a lot of manual, repeated manipulations to get updated data.

-Talking about better solutions, there are those who prefer using third-party connectors for GA4 and Looker Studio as they often come with a simplified interface and do not involve writing SQL for getting the data.
+When it comes to better solutions, some prefer using third-party connectors for GA4 and Looker Studio, as they often have a simplified interface and do not require writing SQL to get the data.

 On the other hand, many professionals have a strong preference for BigQuery.
 Your choice will depend on your case, so let’s dive deeper into how BigQuery figures in this situation to help you decide.